numtide/nix-auth/README.md

 ## Future Plans

-- Support for more providers; Gitea / Forgego / GitHub Enterprise / ...
+- Support for more providers (Gitea, Forgejo, Bitbucket, etc.)
 - Token expiration notifications
 - Integration with system keychains for secure storage (will require patching Nix)